ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetInfo"></a>
 ## GetInfo<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns the STB Auth Service info.
-It provides details such as version, host, auth service path, auth service mode, minimum and maximum renewal times, and success status.
-This information is crucial for understanding the configuration and status of the STB Auth Service.
+It provides information such as version, host, aspath, asmode, minRenew, maxRenew and success status.
+This method is essential for retrieving the authentication service details for the Set Top Box (STB).

-This method does not trigger any events.

 ### Parameters